Intervention/docs/image/v2/api/invert/content.md

-## Description

 > public Intervention\Image\Image invert()

-Reverses all colors of the current image.
+Invert all colors of the current image.

 ## Parameters